 The entire mountain range is somewhat isolated from the mountainous landscape of Asturias thanks to the boundary drawn around it the vega of the Sella.
 And for that reason it is still peculiar and surprising.
 It stands out for its constitution of limestone, and at its feet merges with the coastal rasas.

 Guided tours to Sueve

-The "Magic Land" routes combine hiking, environmental education, landscape interpretation, children's workshops, affective education and education for coexistence.
-All of them are found in places that have a special interest whether natural, cultural, historical, ecological, aesthetic ... and are especially recommended for children and young people.
+The routes of «Tierra Mágica» combine hiking, environmental education landscape interpretation, children's workshops, affective education and education for coexistence.
+All of them are in places that have a special interest, be it natural, cultural, historical, ecological, aesthetic ... and they are especially recommended for children and young people.

-This unique journey through this Sierra allows us to enjoy a dreamlike view, and the asturcón horse, the most emblematic animal of Asturias, which maintains its natural habitat in the "Protected Landscape of the Sierra del Sueve".
+This unique tour of this Sierra allows us to enjoy fantastic views, and the Asturian horse, the most emblematic animal of Asturias, which maintains its natural habitat in the «Protected Landscape of the Sierra del Sueve».